-A landmark boutique property with a decadent restaurant and bar that deftly serves breakfast, lunch, and dinner.
-After an indulgent meal of raw tuna with yuzo, sea bass with pumpkin cream, eggplant kroket, beef filet and goose-liver, tournedos Rossini, and several Negronis, wander past the stylish crowd back to your room dressed in cool black furnishings.
-Look for munchies on the entranceway armoire.
+A landmark boutique property with a decadent restaurant and bar that serves breakfast, lunch, and dinner.
+After an indulgent meal of raw tuna with yuzo, sea bass with pumpkin cream, eggplant kroket, beef filet and goose liver, tournedos Rossini, and several Negronis, wander past the stylish crowd back to your room dressed in cool black furnishings.
+Look for snacks in the entranceway armoire.

 8 Sgula St.; +972-3-670-6511

 A conceptual design studio selling in-house graphics and signage founded by local tastemaker Yaron Mendelovici.
 Mock emblems of different countries, from Iran and England to Cuba, make for an ironic — yet apt! — memento for the road home.